California surpasses New York as worst-hit state in COVID-19 cases

 READ: Don't expect first COVID-19 vaccinations until early 2021: WHO's Ryan

-Since its crush of cases earlier this year, New York state has gotten the virus under control, reporting the fewest hospitalisations in four months on Monday and only two deaths on Tuesday.
+Since its crush of cases earlier this year, New York state has got the virus under control, reporting the fewest hospitalisations in four months on Monday and only two deaths on Tuesday.

 About 142,000 Americans have died of COVID-19 - nearly a quarter of the global total.